August 1, 2015

 The Drew University Travel Card is a Visa Corporate credit card intended for use by employees who are regularly engaged in travel and business entertainment (T&E) activities.
 The Travel Card is the preferred purchasing option for travel, lodging, meals and related activities.
 The Purchasing Card will no longer be enabled for T&E related purchases.

 The Travel Card is designed to empower University personnel to allow direct purchase of approved T & E requirements from suppliers which accept the Visa charge card.
 This program provides a quick and easy option for travelers while reducing the expense related to the generation of purchase orders and checks.
-Cardholders may make charges up to $2,000 per transaction and $10,000 per month (alternate limits may be established in special cases when requested by a Vice President or the Provost).
+Cardholders may make charges up to $2,000 per transaction and $10,000 per month (alternate limits may be established in special cases when requested by a Vice President or Dean).
 Prospective cardholders and their supervisors are expected to read and understand this policy as well as the Drew Travel and Business Entertainment Policy before making application for a card.

 Who Can Use The Drew Travel Card?